- Take 5, relax and enjoy a read...

 For New Plymouth Bella Vista, it’s all about the guest experience.
 If we as a central city New Plymouth accommodation business align with our guests in thinking that we have a responsibility to look after this Earth for ourselves and those around us, there is nothing we can’t achieve.
 We have to do all we can to make sure we are operating under the best practices available, and we hope this story captures that.

 First, the New Plymouth motel team looked at what we are doing right now.
 Pleasingly, we are getting a lot right already.
 We currently encourage guests to use the recycling bins for glass, cardboard and plastic.
 We have changed those mini-bottles of shampoo, conditioner and body wash with larger recyclable on-wall units.
 Further, all pillows, pillow protectors and bed toppers have been made using recyclable plastic bottles.
-We have removed as much plastic from the rooms as we can and even have a couple of pet guinea pigs to help reduce our food waste going to the dump!
+We have removed as much plastic from our motel rooms as we can and even have a couple of pet guinea pigs to help reduce our food waste going to the dump!
 These and other initiatives have earned us the Travel Sustainable Property badge on Booking.com.
 But we think we can still do more!

 We’ve all seen the damage of rubbish and waste in our rivers and seas, and we are looking at what we can do to improve just a little bit in our corner of the world.
-For New Plymouth accommodation family our “get passionate” moment was when a bird’s nest fell from a tree and upon inspection, we discovered all this plastic woven into the nest.
+For New Plymouth motel accommodation family our “get passionate” moment was when a bird’s nest fell from a tree and upon inspection, we discovered all this plastic woven into the nest.
 It was a haunting reminder of the impact we have all had on our eco-system and just how far we have fallen in our role of Kaitiaki (custodians) of this earth.

 We want to do better.
 We are already measuring how much comes in and how much goes out.
 We want to work with those around us to ensure we bring in as little as possible and we want to ensure that what goes out is disposed of in the best possible manner.
 We want to find out more about our carbon footprint and ways we can reduce it.
 The New Plymouth Bella Vista team is passionate about wanting to support local, national, and even global initiatives that help us become a more sustainable workplace and environment.
 We look forward to keeping you up to date with this story.